 - Entry fee to be fixed by the League.

 - Number of players shall be 12 and play 6 HOME – 6 AWAY on the same day.
 Matches will commence at 7pm if distance travelling between home green and away green is less than 30 miles or 7.15pm if distance travelling between home green and away green is 30 miles or more.
 Winners to be decided on aggregate score.
 The dates for each round will be advised at the March meeting and all matches to be arranged to be completed on that date.
 The draw will be made at the March Meeting.

 - Results for rounds up to the final to be entered on the website by the home club in compliance with match rule 13.

-- In the event of a tie on aggregate in rounds up the final, the match shall be decided firstly by the most number of wins per team, secondly by the best away winner and thirdly by each teams best score in descending order (if the away winners scores are all equal).
-If the game is still tied after these criteria, the match shall be replayed by mutual agreement between the clubs before the next round is due to be played
+- In the event of a tie on aggregate in rounds up the final, the match shall be decided firstly by the most number of wins per team, secondly by the best away winner and thirdly by each team’s best win in descending order (if the away winners scores are all equal).
+If the game is still tied after these criteria, the match shall be replayed by mutual agreement between the clubs before the next round is due to be played.

 - Final to be played on neutral green as decided by the Management Committee.

-- Any matters not provided for in the above rules shall be dealt with by the League Management Committee, whose decision shall be final.
+- Any matters not provided for in the above rules, and not covered in our Match or Management Rules, shall be dealt with by the League Management Committee, whose decision shall be final.